windytan/redsea/README.md

 ## Performance tips

 Redsea can be run on Raspberry Pi 1 by changing `-A std` to `-A fast` in `rtl-rx.sh`.
-This changes the arctan approximation in the FM demodulator to a fast integer approximation.
+This changes the arctan calculation in the FM demodulator to a fast integer approximation.

 ## Requirements